rael-g/Piece/docs/Architecture/Layers/LowLevel/Design.md

 ```
 **Note:** The `IWindow` interface provides a polling model for input, sufficient for the low-level layer.
 A more robust event system could be built in higher layers.

-The `NativeWindowOptions` struct, defined in the intermediate layer's `NativeExports.h`, would be marshaled from C# and passed to the factory and eventually to the window's constructor/Init method.
+The `NativeWindowOptions` struct, defined in the Piece.Core's `NativeExports.h`, would be marshaled from C# and passed to the factory and eventually to the window's constructor/Init method.

 ## 3. Render Abstraction Layer (RAL)